GoogolSearch/GoogolSearch/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for Googol
 title: ''
 labels: enhancement
 assignees: ''